deeplab-ai/denvis/README.md

 # Virtual screening inference REST API (Web service)

 We provide a webservice that performs inference for a specified protein and a small colection of ligands (maximum of 100 ligands).
-To extract the protein pocket that will be used for virtual screening, a protein structure and a crystal ligand structure must be specified.
+To extract the protein pocket that will be used for virtual screening, a protein and a crystal ligand structure must be specified.
-The Web service accepts the following inputs:
-* protein: a protein file in a `.pdb` format.
-We suggest using the ones we have provided (see below), as we download them directly from PDB using `moleculekit`.
-As a result, there might be slight differences between our provided data and the ones that are downloaded directly from the various database portals (e.g. DUD-E, PDBbind etc.).
-* crystal_ligand: a ligand in `.mol2` format.
-This should be taken from the protein-ligand complex and is used to specify the protein pocket.
-We do not calculate a screening score for this ligand.
-* ligand: a library of ligands in `.sdf` format.
-If you wish to reproduce the results of our paper, you can download these from [dude.docking.org]('http://dude.docking.org')
-Note: only the first 100 ligands in the file will be screened.

-You also need to specify the model you wish to use for the virtual screening.
-The names represent the database that our models have been trained on, and we currently support the following options:
-* `pdbbind_2019_refined`
-* `pdbbind_2019_general`

-For example, specify  `model=pdbbind_2019_refined` when making the request to run inference using the models trained on PDBbind v2019 refined set.

-The output is a pandas `DataFrame` in `json` format and can be loaded using `pandas.read_json()`.

 ## 1. Data